 The federal aid element of the TIP is financially constrained according to the definition in Federal Register 23 CFR Part 450.324.
 The federal aid projects programmed for this region reasonably meet the federal aid funding targets provided for the region.
 Only projects for which funds can reasonably be expected have been included.
-Table 5 (highway) and Table 6 (transit) shows both these target amounts and the amounts programmed for highway projects during fiscal years 2022 - 2026.
-Projects that are not charged against the funding targets are not presented in the table.
+Table 9 (highway) and Table 10 (transit) shows both these target amounts and the amounts programmed for highway and transit projects during fiscal years 2022 - 2026, target funds and programmed amounts represent year of expenditure.
+Projects that are not charged against the funding targets are not presented in the tables.
 These projects include: Statewide items; and special funding projects.
-Table 6 shows the projected transit funds for FFY 2022- 2026.